Analysis | The 10 biggest tests of Trump’s stranglehold on the GOP in 2022

 Meijer is another impeachment supporter trying his luck at reelection.
 He’s also another Republican facing a rather extreme opponent.

-As CNN’s Andrew Kaczynski reported this month, John Gibbs was passed over as Trump’s nominee to be director of the Office of Personnel Management due to due a paper trail that included conspiratorial tweets and defending a Twitter user who espoused anti-Semitic views.
+As CNN’s Andrew Kaczynski reported this month, Gibbs was passed over as Trump’s nominee to be director of the Office of Personnel Management because of a paper trail that included posting conspiratorial tweets and defending a Twitter user who espoused antisemitic views.

 7. Rep. David B. McKinley (R-W.Va.)-Rep. Alex Mooney (R-W.Va.)

 These two were drawn together recently on the state’s congressional map, with West Virginia losing a district in the latest census.
-And Trump has sided with Mooney over McKinley, who was one of 13 House Republicans who drew Trump’s ire for supporting President Biden’s infrastructure bill after Election Day 2021.
+And Trump has sided with Mooney over McKinley, who was one of 13 House Republicans who drew Trump’s ire for supporting President Biden’s infrastructure bill after Election Day this month.

 This one is particularly interesting in that the new district is about two-thirds of McKinley’s current territory.
-Such things usually playing a big role in determining who survives districts being drawn together.
-Were McKinley to lose, he’d likely have that vote and Trump’s intervention to thank.
+Such things usually play a big role in determining who survives districts that are drawn together.
+Were McKinley to lose, he’d probably have that vote and Trump’s intervention to thank.

 8. Rep. Jaime Herrera Beutler (R-Wash.)-Joe Kent

 This one embodies just how much Trump’s endorsement could matter.
-Kent is an untested political neophyte who got Trump’s endorsement against Herrera Beutler.
+Kent is an untested political neophyte who got the former president’s nod against Herrera Beutler.
 She, like Cheney, Murkowski and Meijer, voted for Trump’s impeachment.
-She also introduced evidence late in his impeachment trial suggesting Trump might have approved of the Jan.
+She also introduced evidence late in his impeachment trial suggesting that Trump might have approved of the Jan.
 6 Capitol riot.

 As with Murkowski, this isn’t about a GOP primary.
 Washington state has a top-two system in which the leading vote-getters advance to the general election, regardless of party.
 That could benefit Herrera Beutler if she makes it there.